 I have 174 customers and only 60% are subscribed to emails.

 Avon customers receive email promotions for Avon Free shipping codes as well as giveaways and free product every couple of days.
+All of these Avon selling tips with your contact list can be easily navigated from your phone.

 Your contact list is your employee.
 She shows up when you can’t be there.
 Avon emails remind your customers of deals.
 Subscribe to your contact list yourself so that you stay in the know!